Primary materials: Paper napkins, glue, acrylic paint.

 I ground up paper napkins and mixed them with glue.
 This makes a hard, light papier-mache that is strong even when quite thin, and has a tiny bit of flexibility which keeps it from being brittle.
 I like this homemade stuff more than the stiffer commercial papier-mache I used before.

 Application onto the clay form went pretty quickly.
-Once the mache dried I sanded it a little with a vibratory sander, and used a rotary tool to take off some of the rough edges.
+Once the mache dried I sanded it a little with a random-orbital sander, and used a rotary tool to take off some rough edges.
 I left most of the mache’s natural texture.
 It would have taken a lot of sanding to get rid of, which I wasn’t interested in doing for this experiment anyway, and in the end I think it adds some interesting character.
-During the sanding process I also applied a few touch-up spots of mache.
-These were more for reinforcement of the strap slots around the rim and filling in some thin spots, than to add new sculptural elements.

-The holes in the mouth (and a big one in the nose that you can’t really see here) were not originally planned.
+The holes in the mouth were not originally planned.
 I put those in after holding the mask up to my face for a little while and realizing that it needed some sort of ventilation to be wearable.

 I’ve wanted to make a mask with a stripe across one eye for a couple of years now.
 I kept not doing it for one reason or another.
 This one seemed perfect for it and I like how it turned out.